 6 Health Benefits Of Apple Cider Vinegar Tea

+Apple cider vinegar tea (ACV tea) isn’t technically tea because it’s not made with tea leaves.
 Apple cider vinegar tea is a mixture of apple cider vinegar, hot water, and other ingredients like lemon juice, honey, and spices.
-Apple cider vinegar tea isn’t technically tea because it’s not made with tea leaves.

-You shouldn’t confuse apple cider vinegar tea with apple cider tea, which includes ingredients like apples and cinnamon, but no vinegar.
+Besides, people may also be confused by apple cider tea, which includes ingredients like apples and cinnamon, but no vinegar.

-1) Might lower blood sugar
+Benefit 1) Cinnamon in ACV tea may lower blood sugar

 There are several studies regarding apple cider vinegar and its promising ability to help promote healthy blood sugar levels.